 “All animals are equal but a few are more equal than others.”

-The animals on the farm stand for different sections of the then Russian society occupying Russia after the revolution.
-For example, “pigs” represents those who became the authority after the revolution, “Mr. Jones” the owner of the farm represents the overthrown Tsar Nicholas II, “Boxer” the horse, represents the laborer class etc. Didacticism in the novel permits Orwell to make his position apparent about the Russian Revolution in order to expose its evils.
+The animals on the farm stand for different sections of the then-Russian society occupying Russia after the revolution.
+For example, “pigs” represents those who became the authority after the revolution; “Mr. Jones,” the owner of the farm, represents the overthrown Tsar Nicholas II; and “Boxer,” the horse, represents the laborer class.
+Didacticism in the novel permits Orwell to make his position on the Russian Revolution apparent, in order to expose its evils.

 Function of Didacticism

-Didacticism in literature aims at offering something additional to its readers than merely intending to offer pleasure and entertainment.
-Some critics may argue that didacticism may reduce literature to a tool for boring instructions but nevertheless it definitely gives readers a chance to improve their conduct and comprehend evils which may lead him astray.
+Didacticism in literature aims at offering something additional to its readers, rather than merely offering pleasure and entertainment.
+Some critics may argue that didacticism may reduce literature to a tool for boring instructions, nevertheless it definitely gives readers a chance to improve their conduct, and comprehend evils which may lead him astray.